Why should I use TEACH Services, Inc. as my publisher?

 Mass-market paperback sales: 5-10%

-TEACH Services pay royalties based on the SRP price of the book.
-That means if the book retails at $20.00, and the royalties rate is 10%, you will earn $2.00 per book sold.
+TEACH Services pays royalties based on the book’s SRP price.
+That means for a $10.00 book with a 10% royalty rate, you will earn $1.00 per book sold.

 NOTE: Some publishers pay Authors “royalties on net sales.”
 Publishers sell to book outlets at different prices.
 For example, a publisher might offer a sizeable wholesale discount to a national distributor while offering a lower discount to bookstores that only buy a few copies.
-Royalty rates that are based on net sales (after deducting all the price differences, deals, and operating costs), may have a higher royalty percentage but offer less income to the Author.
-For example, a book with a $20.00 SRP that is sold at 70% discount would be a $6.00 sale.
-TEACH Services pays a 10% royalty of $2.00 while another publisher paying 12% of Net would pay the Author $0.72—about a third of what TEACH Services pays their Authors.
+Royalty rates based on net sales (after deducting all the price differences, deals, and operating costs) may have a higher royalty percentage but offer less income to the Author.
+For example, a book with a $10.00 SRP sold at a 70% discount would be a $3.00 sale.
+If TEACH Services pays a 10% royalty on a $10.00 book, you would receive $1.00 for each book we sell, while another publisher paying 12% of Net would pay the Author $0.36—about a third of what TEACH Services pays their Authors for this same sale.

 Book royalties sound great at this point.
 You’re making money on every sale, and 10-12 percent of the SRP on every sale the publisher and their distributors sell can add up very quickly.

-When TEACH Services, Inc. is interested in acquiring a book manuscript, it usually offers the writer an advance against royalties, or Royalty Advance for short.
-You may have heard about an Author receiving million-dollar advances for hot-topic or in-demand books.
+When TEACH Services, Inc. is interested in acquiring a book manuscript, it usually offers the writer an advance against royalties, or a Royalty Advance for short.
+You may have heard about an Author receiving a million-dollar advance for a hot-topic or in-demand book.
 Most advances are much more modest.
 There is no average advance, but five and six-figure advances are relatively rare, with four-figure advances being far more common.

-A Royalty Advance is a signing bonus paid to the author before publishing the book.
+A Royalty Advance is assigned to your Publishing Agreement to reduce upfront costs.
 Royalty Advances are against future royalty earnings, which means that for every dollar you receive in your Royalty Advance, you must earn a dollar from future book sales before receiving any additional royalty payments.

-So, for example, if you were to receive a $1,000 advance with a royalty rate that works out to $2 per book sold, you only need to receive sales of 500 to recoup the Royalty Advance.
-Royalty Advances are guaranteed, so even if your book doesn’t sell enough to earn back the Royalty Advance, you don’t have to return the balance to the publisher.
+For example, if you receive a $1,000 advance with a royalty rate of $2 per book sold, you only need to obtain sales of 500 to recoup the Royalty Advance.
+Royalty Advances are guaranteed; we won’t need you to pay this back because it does not sell well.
+For additional information, see HERE and the infographics below:

 When are royalties paid?

-2. Any individual sales that creates a royalty payment of over $1,000 will be paid at time of sale
+- Any individual sales that create a royalty payment of over $1,000 will be paid at the time of sale